Using connector shape response scripts

 Scenario 2

-Here we show how the payload received from a connection request is checked for an order number and an order status - retrying the the process flow if a particular order status is found:
+Here we show how the payload received from a connection request is checked for an order number and an order status - retrying the process flow if a particular order status is found:

 <?php